afvillaverde/strike-goldd/README.md

 Additional features include:
 - search for the **Lie symmetries** that underlie non-observability and non-identifiability,
 - automatic **reparameterization** to obtain a fully observable and identifiable model.

+Since v4.1.0, it also provides tests for **accessibility** and **controllability**, by integrating the code of the [NLcontrollability](https://github.com/afvillaverde/NLcontrollability/tree/main) toolbox.

 Most of these analyses are performed symbolically, and yield results that are valid for all values of the variables, except for a set of measure zero.

-STRIKE-GOLDD was created by [Alejandro F. Villaverde](http://afvillaverde.webs.uvigo.gal/), <afvillaverde@uvigo.gal>.
+STRIKE-GOLDD was originally created by [Alejandro F. Villaverde](http://afvillaverde.webs.uvigo.gal/), <afvillaverde@uvigo.gal>.
+It now includes contributions from a number of collaborators.

 ## Installation and requirements